-Susie’s Place strives to make everyone feel welcome, but there are things you can do as a parent or guardian to make the process easier.
+Susie’s Place strives to make everyone feel welcome.
+We will walk you through the process from here on every step of the way.
+As a parent or guardian, there are things you can do to make the process easier.

 Should I talk to my child about what happened?

 No. If your child brings up the subject and wants to talk about it, listen without questioning.
 Be sure to reassure your child that they will be alright, and you are taking care of them.
-If your child does tell you additional information, please contact your law enforcement detective or case manager.
+If your child does tell you additional information, please contact your law enforcement detective or the Department of Child Services case manager.

 How do I explain to my child what is going to happen?